Evert-R/milestone-one/README.md

 De Ware Boembep

 ## UX

+### For who
+- This website is created for the dutch hip-hop group "The Chill Oud Posse" and their record label "Dutch Gems Records"

+### targeted at
+- Worldwide hip-hop fans between their thirties and fifties.
+As some tracks are in dutch the main fanbase will be from Holland.
+Leiden is the homebase of the group so we expect most fans to be from there.

+### what does the group want to achieve with this website
-This website is for the hip-hop group "The Chill Oud Posse".
-Who just put out a 12" vinyl record last year to celebrate 30 years of music making, as well as to honour a band member that had recently passed away.
+- Last year the group put out a 12" vinyl record to celebrate 30 years of music making, as well as to honour a band member that had recently passed away.
+It was planned from the start to release the music for free after some time of selling the record, as this is a non-profit project.
 This will be the website to download and stream the music digitally.
-You can also view the video of the release party and see all the artwork that was included in this limited vinyl edition.
-You can follow links to the recordlabel to buy the actual vinyl record, and to different socialmedia profiles.
+- Show the video of the releaseparty at Nowas Record store, in Leiden.

+### What does the record label wish to achieve with this website
+- The record label wishes to raise some attention back to the label as the upcoming record (DG003) is about to be released.
+- Sell some more records of this release (DG002)

+### Basic features
+- Long scrollable page with snapping to the sections
+- Sticky top menu, wich makes it 'feel' like multiple pages
+- Menu will only use icons for an intuitive design
+- Icons will have an arternative for visual impaired people
+- fully responsive design
+- Always visible social media links at the left on wider screens
+- The album cover on the frontpage will allways be visible behind the other partly transparent sections
+- Info section
+- Stream section with an embedded soundcloud playlist
+- Download section for the MP3/Flac version of the record
+- Cover-art section to showcase the album-art
+- Releasepartysection with an embedded youtube video of the releaseparty

+### Optional Features
+- Animated sticker on the frontpage
+- Icons in the upper right corner of the sections to instantly center them on the screen
+- Icon on the bottom to scroll all the way back up
+- Smooth scrolling when you use the menu, so you see the whole page go by.
+- Static pictures below the sections for a nice scrolling effect
+- Option to switch to the dutch language.

 ### User stories